bikerben33/portfolio/README.md

 Portfolio of Benjamin D. Moore
 ------------------------------

+.. raw:: html

+   <a href="mailto:moore.benjamin.david@outlook.com">moore.benjamin.david@outlook.com</a>

-Welcome to my portfolio repository!
+Welcome to my portfolio!

 For the past five years, I worked with stakeholders to develop documentation that meets users’ needs and provides a positive user experience.
 I collaborated